IntentArchitect/Intent.Modules/Documentation/articles/getting_started/downloadable_example_module.md

 ## More information:

-For a more detail on the parts and pieces of this example, we recommend that you read the [Creating A Module From Scratch](https://github.com/IntentSoftware/IntentArchitect/blob/master/docsProject/articles/getting_started/creating_a_module_from_scratch.md) article.
+For a more detail on the parts and pieces of this example, we recommend that you read the [Creating a Module From Scratch](https://intentarchitect.com/docs/articles/getting_started/creating_a_module_from_scratch.html) article.